Does insurance cover mental health?

 - Labs

-Depending on the plan, you will pay more for out-of-network providers or have no out-of-network coverage at all.
+Depending on the plan, you will pay more to see an out-of-network provider or have no out-of-network coverage at all.
 For instance, preferred provider organization (PPO) plans usually allow for out-of-network care, but charge higher deductibles and copays.
 Health maintenance organization (HMO) plans typically don’t cover any out-of-network care.

 How much does inpatient mental health treatment cost with insurance?